hackclub/hackclub/clubs/README.md

 ## Common Questions

-### What if I can't call my club Hack Club?
+### What if I can't call my club "Hack Club"?

-You should explain to your teacher or principal what the word Hack means.
-Here is an example of what you might want to say:
+Teachers/club sponsors/school administrators will sometimes try to ban a club from calling itself "Hack Club" because it includes the word "hack".
+To fix this, try explaining what "hack" means:

->When we say "hack", we're referring to solving problems cleverly with code – just like "life hacking", except with computers.
+> When we say "hack", we're referring to solving problems cleverly with code – just like "life hacking", except with computers.

->When members of Hack Clubs hack, they're building apps, websites, games, and anything else you can imagine.
+> When we call ourselves "Hack Club", it means we're building apps, websites, games, and anything else you can imagine.

-If your school still won’t let you name it Hack Club, alternate names are fine.
-It’s up to you as club leader to make that final call.
+If that still doesn't work, just reach out to us on Slack.
+A bunch of club leaders have had to deal with this and we're happy to help out.